arice/arice.github.io/MunkiReport_server_setup.md

 ```

+### Caddyfile
-- Caddyfile sets up Caddy to do the https stuff for the MunkiReport container
+Caddyfile sets up Caddy to do the https stuff for the MunkiReport container
 The location of this file is also defined in docker-compose.yml.
-Mine lives at /var/docker/caddy/Caddyfile and looks like this
+Mine lives at **/var/docker/caddy/Caddyfile** and looks like this

 ```
 munkireport.example.net {